Carpal Tunnel Surgery, London

 You might first notice that your fingers “fall asleep” and become numb at night.
 That usually happens in the evening because of the relaxed position of your hand and while sleeping.
 In the morning, you may wake up with numbness and tingling in your hands that may run all the way to your shoulder.

-For patients who have already tried physio and medication to no avail, then surgery could provide relieve from the symptoms of Carpal Tunnel syndrome.
+For patients who have already tried physio and medication to no avail, then the surgery could provide relief from the symptoms of Carpal Tunnel syndrome.

 This procedure is remarkably simple yet effective.

 It is carried out under local anaesthetic and involves a small incision into the wrist area to relieve the pressure on the nerve.
 This often creates immediate relief in the symptoms.

 Cosmedics Skin Clinics offer carpal tunnel treatment as simple ‘walk-in, walk out’ day case procedure.
 There is no need for an overnight stay or a lengthy recovery.